The Stats period selector and compare mode

 Custom range

 Custom… opens a date-range picker.
 While a custom range is active, the year and month dropdowns grey out and a Custom: chip with an × replaces them.
 Tap the × to return to the dropdowns.
+A custom range can span any number of days, months, or years.

 Compare to